-Victory Games, a subsidiary company of Avalon Hill, was created in 1982.
+Victory Games, a subsidiary company of The Avalon Hill Game Co, was created in 1982.
 The company was formed from a core of ex-SPI (Simulations Publications, Inc.) design employees.
-SPI (Simulations Publications, Inc.) had specialized in wargames that were more complex and more exacting simulations (such as War in the Pacific (first edition), itself remade by VG as Pacific War) than what Avalon Hill had normally published.
+SPI (Simulations Publications, Inc.) had specialized in wargames that were more complex and more exacting simulations (such as War in the Pacific (first edition), itself remade by VG as Pacific War: The Struggle Against Japan 1941-1945) than what The Avalon Hill Game Co had normally published.

 Series and publications: